Simultaneous predictive bands for functional time series using minimum entropy sets: Making predictive inference with the ARH-RKHS model

-Then, a binary decision rule can be used to define whether a point belongs to the MES or not by simply taking the points that are below the $1-\alpha$ quantile of the sets of estimated local entropies.
-This rule is theoretically justified in \cite{munozestimation}, where the authors define a non--parametric estimator for this region using a One--Class Neighbour Machine problem.
-The idea is to construct a binary classifier that separates a given set of realisations of $C$ between those belonging to the $1-\alpha$ MES and those that do not.
-The classifier provides the same decision rule $D$ as before, that is $D(\mathbf{c}) = 1$ if $\mathbf{c}$ corresponds to the $1-\alpha$ proportion of elements that belongs to a low entropy (high density) region and zero otherwise. \cite{martos2018entropy} proved that the proposed estimator asymptotically converges to the true $\mathcal{R}_{1-\alpha}$ as the sample size increases.
+Now we explain how we estimate the $\mathcal{R}_{1-\alpha}(C)$ using the $\delta$-local entropy.
+A binary decision rule can be used to define whether a point belongs to the $\mathcal{R}_{1-\alpha}(C)$ or not by simply taking the points that are below the $1-\alpha$ quantile of the sets of estimated local entropies.
+This rule is theoretically justified in \cite{munozestimation}, where the authors define a non-parametric estimator for this region using a One-Class Neighbour Machine problem.
+The idea is to construct a binary classifier that separates a given set of realisations of $C$ between those belonging to the $\mathcal{R}_{1-\alpha}(C)$ and those that do not.
+The classifier provides the same decision rule $D$ as before, that is $D(\mathbf{c}) = 1$ if $\mathbf{c}$ corresponds to the $1-\alpha$ proportion of elements that belongs to a low entropy (high density) region and zero otherwise. \cite{martos2018entropy} proved that the proposed estimator asymptotically converges to the true $\mathcal{R}_{1-\alpha}(C)$ as the sample size increases.